 Many comic adaptations have been created, such as Alice in Sunderland by Bryan Talbot.

-American McGee’s Alice and Alice: Madness Returns have been successful third person games.
+American McGee’s Alice and Alice: Madness Returns have been successful third-person games.

 Horror filmmakers have used the idea of Alice for films, such as 2010’s Alice in Murderland.

-There have been many drug references within Alice, such as an ‘Eat Me’ cakes which makes you grow, a ‘Drink Me’ bottle which makes you shrink, and a multi-sided mushroom to make you grow and shrink.
+There have been many drug references within Alice, such as an ‘Eat Me’ cakes that makes you grow, a ‘Drink Me’ bottle which makes you shrink, and a multi-sided mushroom to make you grow and shrink.